samfundev/KTANE-Mods/docs/tweaks.md

     "CheapCheckoutModule": 12.0
 }
 ```
-* **TotalModulesMultiplier** (Default: `{}`) - The bonus points awarded for solving a module specified by its module ID.
+* **Total Modules Multiplier** (Default: `{}`) - The bonus points awarded for solving a module specified by its module ID.
 This value is multiplied by the number of modules on the bomb.
 The point value for a module is the base points plus these bonus points.
 This feature is especially suitable for modules like Forget Me Not or Souvenir.
 Unfortunately, at this time, this field can’t be changed using the Mode Settings editor.
 Example:
 ```json
 "TotalModulesMultiplier": {
     "MemoryV2": 0.5,